ROCm/rocAL/docs/how-to/rocAL-tensorflow-framework.rst

 TensorFlow iterators and readers are provided as plugins to separate data loading from training.

-You'll need a `rocAL TensorFlow Docker container <https://github.com/ROCm/rocAL/blob/develop/docker/README.md>`_ to run PyTorch training with rocAL.
+You'll need a `rocAL TensorFlow Docker container <https://github.com/ROCm/rocAL/blob/develop/docker/README.md>`_ to run TensorFlow training with rocAL.

 To use rocAL with TernsorFlow, import the rocAL PyBind libraries: